theogbrand/pytorch-prep/Pre-Interview.md

     - Flash Attention
     - [Multi-Head Attention](https://leetgpu.com/challenges/multi-head-attention)
         - Don't be afraid to append tensors into an array and torch.cat them later!
+            - Mindful of 2D or 3D, we are always CONCAT along the channels dimension (usually dim=-1)
         - n_dim = num_heads * head_size (Then head_size is determined last after n_dim and num_heads, by dividing n_dim by the number of heads)
     -Positional Encoding
         - Sin/Cos, RoPe Learned [Positional Encoding](positional_encodings.py)